ricardovaltierra/kilometers-per-truck/README.md

 Small app with a thematic of delivering enterprise services to keep the record on their vehicle kilometer travels.

-It is designed to cover the need to measure how many kilometers do each of the registered trucks on every service they do, to a given city and for every extra kilometers unworked (lunch - fuel load - mechanic service - others)
+It is designed to cover the need to measure how many kilometers do each of the registered trucks on every service they do, to a given city and for every extra unworked kilometers (lunch - fuel load - mechanic service - others).

 ## Preview